10 Pro Tips: Staying Warm in a Sleeping Bag

 4. Stick a water bottle filled with hot water in the foot of your bag.
 In really cold conditions, put a second bottle filled with hot water in the middle of your bag.
 (Make sure they’re sealed tightly.)

-5. Use a pad or air mattress insulated for the lowest temperatures you expect to encounter, and a second pad if you’re sleeping atop frozen ground or snow.
+5. Use a pad or air mattress insulated for the lowest temperatures you expect to encounter, and if needed, a second foam pad if you’re sleeping atop frozen ground or snow.

 6. If you’re using a short pad (to save weight in milder temperatures), lay your empty pack beneath your feet to insulate them from the ground, which can drain heat from your body even in summer.

-Get the right gear for your next adventure.
-See all of my reviews of sleeping bags that I like.
+Get the right bag and gear.
+See all of my reviews of sleeping bags, air mats, and backpacking gear.

 7. Pile extra clothing under the foot end of your bag to give your feet more insulation against the cold ground.